npruehs/tome-editor/README.md

 Tome is a generic .NET data editor for games supporting arbitrary input and output formats.

+Developing games is all about data.
+With game systems for modifying data and user interfaces for presenting it, finding a sophisticated data model is key to creating successful games.
+Even more, being able to change this data and iterate on a day-to-day basis is mandatory in today's production cycles.

+Tome solves two problems that arise with every new game you build: First, you can import the definition of your game's data so game designers can create new data records and modify existing ones very conveniently.
+Second, you can export the results to any format your game engine understands.

+The tool is pretty self-explanatory.
+However, to give you a headstart, feel free to take a look at the [Tome wiki pages](https://github.com/npruehs/game-data-editor/wiki).

+## Features

+* Import of arbitrary data field definitions including constraints
+* Arbitrary output data formats through templates
+* Hierarchical record structure
+* Splitting data up into multiple files for improved collaboration
+* Data import from various sources such as Microsoft Excel
+* Export and import of localization tables as CSV and TMX
+* Command-line support for easy integration into CI and other tool chains

 ## Development Cycle

 We know that using a tool like Tome in production requires you to be completely sure about stability and compatibility.
 Thus, new releases of Tome are created using [Semantic Versioning](http://semver.org/).
 In short: